manateeit/mit-psa/docs/workflow/workflow-system.md

 5. **Parallel Execution**: The system supports executing actions in parallel based on explicit dependencies, enabling efficient processing of complex workflows.

-6. **Distributed Architecture**: The system can operate in a distributed environment, with events processed asynchronously across multiple servers for improved scalability and fault tolerance.
+6. **Asynchronous Event Processing**: The system processes all events asynchronously through a message queue, providing improved scalability and fault tolerance.

 ### Key Benefits